Powerlearnproject/se-day1-assignment-Thuledu/README.md

 Example Contribution:
 A project manager might coordinate the development of a new feature for a social media platform, ensuring that developers, designers, and QA engineers work together efficiently to meet the release deadline.

-<h1>Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Importance of Integrated Development Environments (IDEs) in Software Development An Integrated Development Environment (IDE) is a software application that provides a comprehensive suite of tools to streamline the software development process.
 IDEs typically include a source-code editor, build automation tools, and a debugger, all integrated into a single interface.
 Some IDEs also incorporate features like syntax highlighting, code completion, and integrated version control systems, which significantly enhance productivity.